mi2rl/CheSS/README.md

 # CheSS: Chest X-ray pre-trained model via Self-Supervised contrastive learning

-This is a PyTorch implementation of the Journal of Digital Imaging (JDIM) paper: ~
+This is a PyTorch implementation of the Journal of Digital Imaging (JDIM) paper: The paper will be released soon.

 <img width="1275" alt="mi2rl" src="https://user-images.githubusercontent.com/108312461/212851640-3e52332d-5346-4c1a-ab32-e337854afe71.png">